Jarl Friis-Mikkelsen: 2000s

 Jarl Friis-Mikkelsen resumed his collaboration with Ole Stephens on the wedding show Hjælp, skal vi giftes (Help, we are getting married).
 Later he started his collaboration with Casper Christensen.
 In addition to playing himself on the show, he directed several episodes of the show Langt fra Las Vegas (Far from Las Vegas).
 He contributed to several episodes of the show Klovn, created by Frank Hvam and Casper Christensen.
 In 2005 Jarl hosted the Danish Eurovision contest and in the later part of the decade he produced several episodes of the quiz A-Ha.
 In 2008 he was let go from DR radio.
 He went on to produce Øle & Jarl with Ole Stephensen on TV 2 Charlie.
 In 2009 he participated in TV 2's biographical and entertainment show Stjernene på slottet (Stars in the Castle).

 2010s

 In 2011 he co-hosted what was called the Zulu Awards at the time (EchoPrisen today) with Casper Christensen.
 He was also host on the TV 2 Charlie show De Bedste Grin (The Biggest Laugh).

 Han was a judge on the talent show Denmark has talent.

 Private life

 Jarl Friis-Mikkelsen was married three times.
 From 1985–1989 he was married to model Jacqueline Friis-Mikkelsen, and from 1994–1998 he was married with actress Mari-Anne Jespersen.
 In 2009 he married Susanne Persson.
 He is father to Isabell (b.
 1986), Liva (b.
 2004) and Ella (b.
 2011).

-His oldest daughted married the comedian Casper Christensen in 2014.
+His oldest daughter married the comedian Casper Christensen in 2014.